 Having spent 30 years working for Sears and its affiliates, Dean Witter and Discover Card, he was part of the transition team in 1997 when Dean Witter and Discover Card merged with Morgan Stanley.

 Joe is a former member of the Colorado Mountain College Foundation, also serving as the board chair.
 He was a member of the advisory board of the Eller College of Management at the University of Arizona.
-He served on the board of CASA of the Continental Divide, a social service agency serving Summit, Eagle, Lake, and Clear Creek counties, providing advocates for children who have suffered child abuse.
+He served on the board of CASA of the Continental Divide, a social service agency serving Summit, Eagle, Lake and Clear Creek counties, providing advocates for children who have suffered child abuse.
 He previously was board chair for OMNI youth services in the Chicago area, an organization that focuses on youth at risk.

-Robert (Bob) Young is the chairman and founder of Alpine Bank of Colorado.
+J. Robert (Bob) Young is the chairman and founder of Alpine Bank of Colorado.
 Originally from Wichita, Kansas, Bob graduated from Wichita State University in 1961 and went to work for the FDIC as an assistant bank examiner.
 Bob moved to Denver in 1965 and served as executive vice president of FirstBank of Colorado, directly supervising subsidiary banks, including FirstBank of Vail, which he opened in 1968.
-During his time with FirstBank, Bob completed the Graduate School of Banking at the University of Wisconsin and served on FirstBank’s board of directors until 1997.
+During his time with FirstBank, Bob attended the Graduate School of Banking at the University of Wisconsin and served on FirstBank’s board of directors until 1997.

 In addition to the hundreds of CMC students who have received the Alpine Bank Latino/Hispanic Scholarships that Bob started in 1996, future CMC students will benefit from a legacy gift he has established as well as a lead gift he pledged to name the J. Robert Young Alpine Ascent Center at CMC’s Spring Valley Campus.
 Bob served on the Colorado Mountain College Foundation Board from 1999 to 2004.

 In 1988, Colorado Governor Roy Romer appointed Bob to serve as chairman of the Colorado State Banking Board.
 He served on that board for more than 17 years, having been reappointed numerous times by both Democrat and Republican governors.
 He stepped down in 2007.
 Bob served as chairman of the Iliff School of Theology Board of Trustees for many years.
 He was named Colorado’s Outstanding Philanthropist in 1995.
 In 2006, Bob received the Athena Award from the Glenwood Springs Chamber Resort Association for his support of women's causes and women in the workforce.
 This is an international award and less than five percent of its recipients are men.